Trade/other name(s): Gleevec, Glivec, STI 571, STI-571, imatinib mesylate

 Why would this drug be used?

 This drug is used to treat some types of leukemia, especially chronic myelogenous leukemia (CML) and certain types of adult acute lymphocytic leukemia (ALL).
-It is also used for gastrointestinal stromal tumors (GISTs).
+It is also used for gastrointestinal stromal tumors (GISTs) and a muscle cancer called dermatofibrosarcoma protuberans.
 It is used to treat a number of other cancers and non-cancerous conditions as well.

 How does this drug work?

 Imatinib is a type of targeted therapy known as a tyrosine kinase inhibitor.
-Its targets include tyrosine kinase proteins.
-These abnormal proteins are found at the surface of certain cancer cells.
-They send constant signals telling the cells to divide and stay alive.
+It targets abnormal tyrosine kinase proteins that are found at the surface of certain cancer cells.
+These proteins send constant signals telling the cells to divide and stay alive.
 By blocking these signals, imatinib can stop the cells from growing and cause them to die.

 Before taking this medicine